-Parks Canada works with volunteers from a number of organizations in the surrounding community in addition to providing opportunities of its own.
+Parks Canada works with volunteers from a number of organizations in the surrounding community in addition to providing opportunities of our own.
 Friends of Jasper National Park

 , Jasper-Yellowhead Museum

-and many others have a wide range of volunteer opportunities available including special event assistance, clerical help, cultural resource assistance and work bees of many kinds.
+and many others have a wide range of volunteer opportunities available including special event assistance, behind the scenes help, cultural resource assistance and work bees of many kinds.

 Get involved with the Friends of Jasper

-Beginning this summer, the Friends of Jasper and the Jasper Skytram will begin a new restoration project on the Whistlers Summit and start offering regular volunteer opportunities.
+The Friends of Jasper, Parks Canada and the Jasper Skytram have begun a new trail restoration project on the Whistlers Summit and will be looking for lots of help in the summer of 2017.
 This beloved local trail is the park’s fastest way to reach a mountain summit, but is beginning to show its age with tens of thousands of visitors hiking the area annually.
+Protecting the alpine environment and improving the visitor experience are key parts of this project that volunteers can assist with.

 The Jasper Trails Alliance is Jasper’s main volunteer organization working on trail-based stewardship.
 Volunteers can take part in regular volunteer days during the summer and on occasional outings in the shoulder seasons.
 As a subcommittee of the Friends of Jasper, they can be reached by emailing: email@example.com.